Gut Health and Weight Loss: How Your Gut Bacteria Can Influence Your Weight

 Weight Loss

 There are endless diets, supplements, and meal plans available claiming to help shed pounds and get lean.
-Though, weight loss doesn’t have to be this restricted and complicated.
+In fact, 75% of women, and 47% of men reported a lifetime history of dieting.1

 Most of the time, it simply comes down to implementing healthier habits and nutritional strategies that you can adhere to long-term.

-Additionally, people often blissfully ignore the fact that overall health plays a key role in the success of your weight loss.
-Without practising good health daily, physically and mentally, your weight loss progress will be slow and unpleasant.
+People often blissfully ignore the fact that overall health plays a key role in the success of your weight loss.

 • Eating a balanced and varied diet, including the foods that you enjoy

-• Doing regular exercise, also something that you enjoy doing
+• Doing regular exercise, and something that you enjoy doing

 • Staying active throughout the day